voxel51/fiftyone-teams-app-deploy/README.md

             - `ReadOnly` permission to the `teams-plugins` deployment at the `FIFTYONE_PLUGINS_DIR` path

-Deploy plugins using the FiftyOne Teams UI at `/settings/plugins`.
+Use the FiftyOne Teams UI to deploy plugins by navigating to `https://<DEPOY_URL>/settings/plugins`.
-Any early-adopter plugins installed via manual methods must be redeployed using the FiftyOne Teams UI.
+Early-adopter plugins installed manually must be redeployed using the FiftyOne Teams UI.

 #### Storage Credentials and `FIFTYONE_ENCRYPTION_KEY`